limpa105/RegexPlus/experiments/README.md

  - `npm install webpack`
  -

-After a change, to rebuild: run `d`.
+After a change, to rebuild: run `npm run build-web`.
 This runs all the build tools, and dumps `index.html` and `bundle.js` into `build/`.

 To run a server, locally: